Borduhh/serverless-openapi-generator/README.md

-# Serverless OpenAPI
+# Serverless OpenAPI Generator
-A simple OpenAPI 3 specification generator for Serverless projects that follows the OpenAPI specification structure.
+A simple OpenAPI 3 definition generator for Serverless projects that follows the OpenAPI specification structure.

 **Disclaimer: This tool was built minimally to support a specific project.
 Most OpenAPI fields are supported, however there may be some that are not.
 If you find a field that is not, feel free read the `CONTRIBUTING.md` guidelines and add a pull request.
 Otherwise, please create an issue with a link to the OpenAPI specification section.**